Contents of this chapter

 Not a single staff person in Cambridge who was placed under the tool manager or design manager in Sebastopol lasted through the consolidation.
 I don’t believe these managers took the pulse of the company or explored the ramifications of flexing their managerial biceps.
 They probably had no inkling that they were discharging some of our most creative and accomplished professionals.
 Geographically distributed departments were unusual at that time, and organizations lacked the understanding as well as the technical tools we have today to manage remote work.
 But I’m still puzzled that upper management failed to rein in the managers and veto their activities.

 Both functions under attack, design and tools, were intimately entwined with the other creative activities for which the Cambridge office was responsible.
-Naturally, both crept back to that office after the original staff were deposed.
+Naturally, both functions crept back to that office after the original staff were deposed.

 Tools provide a particular educational example of the ways creative teams fill in skills gaps.
 This story provides an even stronger lesson about the opportunities that a fluid company like O’Reilly can provide to someone with vision.